EICAA/docs/Competence Monitor/index.md

 ## Student self-assessment

-Choose the “student” self assessment option to create one.
+Choose the “student” self-assessment option to create one.
 To create an assessment, you can choose the following options:

 - Assessment Name
 - Maximum participants: You can limit the number of participants.
 This is an optional field.